 The island of Madeira enjoys dry hot summers and mild winters.
-Even throughout January, temperatures in Madeira are high enough to give the traditional British summer a run for it’s money, ranging from a mild 13°C to a comfortably warm 19°C. Most days the average temperature stays around a warm 16°C but on some occasions temperatures can exceed 21°C.
+Even throughout January, temperatures in Madeira are high enough to give the traditional British summer a run for its money, ranging from an average temperature of 17°C at the start of the month down to a slightly milder average of 16°C by the end of the month.
+Daily highs fall from 19°C down to 18°C and daily lows fall from 15°C to 14°C as the month progresses.
+Most days the average temperature stays around a warm 16°C but on some occasions temperatures can exceed 21°C.

-The sky is relatively clear in January, the median cloud cover is a partly cloudy 61% and does not vary substantially over the course of the month.
+The sky is relatively clear in Madeira in January.
+The median cloud cover is a partly cloudy 61% and does not vary substantially over the course of the month.

-Over the course of January typical wind speeds vary from just 1 m/s to 7 m/s, which is considered as a light to moderate breeze, rarely exceeding 10 m/s.
+Over the course of an average January in Madeira, normal wind speeds vary from just 1 m/s to 7 m/s, which is considered as a light to moderate breeze, rarely exceeding 10 m/s, fresh breeze.
 The highest average wind speed of 4 m/s occurs around January 1st, but this is still considered as a light breeze.
 However, the lowest average wind speed of 3 m/s (light breeze) occurs around January 14th, at which time the average daily maximum wind speed is 6 m/s.
-At this time of year to wind is most often coming from a north westerly direction 35% of the time.
+At this time of year the wind is most often coming from a north easterly direction.

 Things to do

 - Due to the amazing weather at this time of year, Madeira is truly buzzing in January, filled with travellers wanting to beat the winter blues with a splash of sunshine.
 Funchal especially is alive and kicking and a fantastic way to see this first-hand is to head to the docks.
 Funchal is a hugely popular port for transatlantic cruise ships, contributing to the estimated one million tourists that descend on the tiny island each year.